Amos47/2400/Chapter 1.md

 A business is a collection of systems, large and small, simple and complex.
 How do we measure the value creation potential of technology in a set of complex processes?

 The twin concepts used in measurement of all systems are: *effectiveness – doing the right thing*, and *efficiency – doing the thing right*.
 Effectiveness is all about the components of a system.
 No process should be part of a system if it doesn’t add value at output.
 Nothing should be done that doesn’t need to be done.
 On the other hand, efficiency is all about doing the right thing in the right way, with the least waste and the maximum output.
-It should be clear that the first priority is effectiveness.
+It should be clear that the top priority is effectiveness.
 Once the process is doing the right thing, effort can be put into doing the thing right.
 It’s all too easy to be really efficiently doing the *wrong thing*.

 Paradoxically, technological progress is not measured in terms of impact on the actual *business process* of doing anything.
 Technological change impacts business process, but it’s impact is measured elsewhere.
 Though this sounds heretical, in the simplest terms, technological progress is measured not in terms of process improvements, but rather by the impact such progress has on the inputs and outputs of the system -- the resultant decrease in required inputs to produce the same output or by an increase in realisable output given the same input.